Moying-moe/SuperIo/README.md

 In this case, we used the keycode constant in `SuperKeyboard.Key`.
 The program will simulate a press on the key **A**.

-SuperKeyboard simulates the native input of the PS2 keyboard.
+`SuperKeyboard` simulates the native input of the PS/2 keyboard.
 So, if you want to input an **uppercase A**, here is the code.

 ```C#
 SuperKeyboard.KeyPress(SuperKeyboard.Key.VK_CAPITAL);